LegoKam/scripts/replayAccessLogs/README.md

 Example:
 java RequestGenerator "/AEM_HOME/logs/access.log" "curl -u 'uname':'pass' http://hostname" > output.sh

+Run the Shell file to flood the sever with requests.
+./output.sh

 This tool will come in handy when you load test.
 Parallel to this ensure you replicate a code package  at a certain frequency fully flush the dispatcher cache.
 This will ensure the Author and the Publish servers are fully tested.